wanderdust/newsletter/content/posts/013_qwerty_to_dvorak/index.md

 **Any tips for anyone who wants to learn?**

 The first thing I would recommend when learning Dvorak is to have your expectations set very low.
 Your progress will depend on how much effort you put into learning.
 In some cases, over practising won't make you learn faster.
-What works best is to do consistently, practice a little bit each day.
+What works best is to do consistent practice every day.

 Also, to get faster, you need to keep practising.
-Using it full time in your every day work will only get you so far, but if you want to type really fast (70WPM +) you need to keep the practice going.
+Using it full time in your every day work will only get you so far, but if you want to type really fast (100WPM +) you need to keep the practice going.
 I stopped practising after week 8, and after 7 months I've plateaued at 65-70WPM.
 This speed is good enough for me.

 If I can give one tip, is that slow is fast: focusing on accuracy and making few mistakes will get you faster speeds than fast typing where you have to keep correcting mistakes.
 It will also stop you from learning bad habits.

-**I read a blog post from you where you mention you use vim.
+**You are a VIM user.
 How was re-learning VIM mappings in Dvorak?**

-I started learning Dvorak only after a couple of months of using vim, so my vim knowledge was not so extensive that it would bother me to re-learn it.
-The nice thing about VIM is that the key mappings have actual meanings (`diw` -> delete in word; `vt;` -> view to next colon ';'), so it is quite easy to keep using them with the new layout.
+I started learning Dvorak only after a couple of months of learning vim, so my vim knowledge was not so extensive that it would bother me too much to re-learn it.
+The nice thing about vim is that the key mappings have actual meanings (`diw` -> delete in word; `vt;` -> view to next colon ';'), so it is quite easy to keep using them with the new layout.

 One of the more annoying things is losing the navigation keys `hjkl`.
 But even then, the way it works out it is not too bad, with Dvorak you get the horizontal movement on the right hand (index and pinky fingers) and vertical movement in your left hand (both on the index finger).